Tadoba Andhari Tiger Reserve: Flora

-Tadoba Reserve is a predominantly southern tropical dry deciduous forest with dense woodlands comprising about eighty seven per cent of the protected area.
+Tadoba Andhari Tiger Reserve is part of the Central Deccan Plateau Dry Deciduous Forests with dense woodlands comprising about 87% of the protected area.
 Teak is the predominant tree species.
-Other deciduous trees found in this area include ain (crocodile bark), bija, dhauda, hald, salai, semal and tendu.
-Beheda, hirda, karaya gum, mahua madhuca (crepe myrtle), palas (flame-of-the-forest, Butea monosperma) and Lannea coromandelica (wodier tree).
-Axlewood (Anogeissus latifolia, a fire-resistant species), black plum and arjun are some of the other tropical trees that grow in this reserve.
+Other deciduous trees found in this area include crocodile bark, bija, dhauda, hald, salai, semal and tendu.
+Beheda, hirda, karaya gum, crepe myrtle, flame-of-the-forest, and Lannea coromandelica (wodier tree).
+Axlewood (a fire-resistant species), black plum and arjun are some of the other tropical trees that grow in this reserve.

 Patches of grasses are found throughout the reserve.
 Bamboo thickets grow throughout the reserve in abundance.
 The climber kach kujali (velvet bean) found here is a medicinal plant used to treat Parkinson's disease.
 The leaves of bheria are used as an insect repellent and bija is a medicinal gum.
 Beheda is also an important medicine found here.